tedharrison-rpc/reference-style-guidance/draft1.md

 **Note:**

-References to RFCs can be added using the BibXML service.
+References to RFCs can be added using the [BibXML service](https://bib.ietf.org/).

 ### Internet Drafts (I-Ds)

+TODO based on feedback:
+perhaps change the example for the ref to the I-D to something more current.
+Perhaps list an rswg doc or something?

 **Template**